GWR 455 Class: Variations

 The first two batches had inside frames on all axles, but subsequently the leading wheels had outside axleboxes.
 The original 20 engines had a shorter coupled wheelbase than all the others, 8 ft 0 in rather than 8 ft 3 in.
 Nos.
 455–470 were partially rebuilt with longer wheelbases when first reboilered, in the 1880s, though not between the coupled wheels.
 Many of the earlier engines were rebuilt with larger tanks when reboilered, while the locomotives built in 1899 had still larger side tanks and coal bunkers when new; Nos.
 1401–1410 were likewise rebuilt with larger tanks about the same time.
 Because of all these variations, the class is said to have existed in Small, Medium and Larger varieties.
 They all had 5 ft 0 in diameter driving wheels – later sometimes enlarged by the use of thicker tyres to 5 ft 2 in and 16 × 24 in cylinders.

 The earlier locomotives also differed from each other as to the boilers fitted.
 None of the originals had cabs – Armstrong always considered that these had a bad effect on the crew's attentiveness – but both half and full cabs were added later, and were provided from new on the later batches.
 A proportion of the class was intended to be fitted with condensing apparatus, for service on the Metropolitan: Nos.
 613–622, 967–976, 1401–1410, and the engines of the last three batches.
 However, photographs show that some engines in the series did not in fact carry the apparatus.
 In their later years, from 1905, some of the class was fitted with autotrain apparatus for push-pull working.

+Experimental conversion

+In 1905 number 3593 was converted to a 2-4-2T with the addition of a rear bogie to support an extended bunker.
+This gave the appearance of a Metro tank from the cab forwards, and of a 3600 Tank further back.
+The conversion was clearly not sufficiently successful for more to be carried out and 3593 remained the only locomotive so treated.
+It worked on branch lines until it was withdrawn in 1927.